The first sign of varicose eczema is mild itchiness of your skin over and around a patch of varicose veins

 The skin then becomes speckled, scaly, inflamed and itchy.
 In some cases, the skin may turn brown and feel very hard to the touch.

-Severe skin disease may be caused by vein problems in the leg.
-This usually occurs near the ankle and may extend onto the foot and as far as the mid-calf.
+Severe skin disease may be caused by vein problems in your leg.
+This usually occurs near your ankle and may extend onto your foot and as far as the mid-calf.

 Read more information about the causes of varicose eczema.

 In some people, the area becomes red and inflamed and can be painful.
 This problem is called lipodermatosclerosis.

 - hard, tight skin

 - red- or brown-coloured skin

 - the layer of fat and soft tissues underneath the skin (subcutaneous tissue) may become hard, causing the leg to look like an upside-down champagne bottle